OfficeDev/Microsoft-Teams-Samples/samples/meetings-context-app/csharp/README.md

 - Open ngrok and run command `ngrok http -host-header=rewrite 3978`
 - Once started you should see link  `https://41ed-abcd-e125.ngrok.io`.
 Copy it, this is your baseUrl that will used as endpoint for Azure bot.

-6) Modify the `manifest.json` in the `/AppPackage` folder and replace the following details
+6) Modify the `manifest.json` in the `/AppManifest` folder and replace the following details
    - `{{Manifest-id}}` with some unique GUID.
    - `{{Microsoft-App-Id}}`Registerd for app in step 1.
    - `{{Domain Name}}` with your application's base url, e.g. https://1234.ngrok.io

-7) Zip the contents of `AppPackage` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams.
+7) Zip the contents of `AppManifest` folder into a `manifest.zip`, and use the `manifest.zip` to deploy in app store or add to Teams.

 8) Upload the manifest.zip to Teams (in the Apps view click "Upload a custom app")
    - Go to Microsoft Teams.
 From the lower left corner, select Apps